rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 Return a list of element ids that contain additional information about the field that can be used to as the aria description of the field.

 #### Parameters
-- id: IdSchema<T> | string - Either simple string id or an IdSchema from which to extract it
+- id: IdSchema&lt;T> | string - Either simple string id or an IdSchema from which to extract it
 - [includeExamples=false]: boolean - Optional flag, if true, will add the `examplesId` into the list

 #### Returns